Evidence for rho^0(770)-f_0(980) mixing in pi(-)p->pi(-)pi(+)n from CERN measurements on polarized target: Evidence for mixing: Transversity amplitudes.

 In Figure 4 we present the partial wave intensities $I_S(i,j),I_L(i,j)$ from the Analysis I and $I^0_S(i,j),I_L^0(i,j)$ from the Analysis II for the Solutions $(i,j)=(1,1), (2,2)$.
 The intensities from the two analyses are virtually identical, although they come from two different calculations with differenet sets and numbers of physical Monte Carlo samplings.
 This result confirms the validity of our analysis with unpolarized target data.
 Both analyses show the expected dominant $\rho^0(770)$ peak in the Solutions $I_S(1,1)$ and $I_S^0(1,1)$.
 The crucial result however is the observation that both analyses show a clear albeit subdued $\rho^0(770)$ peak in the Solutions $I_S(2,2)$ and $I_S^0(2,2)$.
 This means that an exact amplitude analysis of unpolarized target data provides evidence for the presence of $\rho^0(770)$ in both single flip amplitudes $|S_1^0(1)|^2$ and $|S_1^0(2)|^2$.

 The observation of $\rho^0(770)-f_0(980)$ mixing in the $S$-wave amplitudes brings up the question of $\rho^0(770)-f_0(980)$ mixing in the $P$-wave amplitudes.
 Figure 2 shows a clear dip at 970 MeV in the amplitude $|L_d|^2$ followed by a sharp rise.
 The dip occurs at the mass of scalar resonance $f_0(980)$ and is more pronounced in the Solution 2.
-Figure 11 shows unexpected resonant structure (a bump) at the $f_0(980)$ mass in the Solution 1 of the amplitude $|U_d|^2$.
-These findings are a strong indication for $\rho^0(770)-f_0(980)$ mixing in the $P$-wave amplitudes.
+This finding is a strong indication for $\rho^0(770)-f_0(980)$ mixing in the $P$-wave amplitudes $L_\tau$.
 Since $f_0(980)$ resonance is produced by unnatural exchange we expect $f_0(980)$ to be suppressed in natural exchange amplitudes $|N_\tau|^2$ as evidenced by the data in Figure 12.